jmoscola/First-Smart-Contract-Guide/docs/interacting_with_smart_contract.md

 1. In the left sidebar of the Remix interface, find the **Deployed Contracts** area and expand the information about your **Hello World** smart contract.
 Remix understands the interface for your smart contract and generates a simple user interface.
-The blue buttons simple query the smart contract for information but don't modify the state of the contract.
+The blue buttons simply query the smart contract for information but don't modify the state of the contract.
 The orange button modifies the state of the smart contract and thus will require that you sign the transaction.
     <br>
     ![Read the message value from the smart contract](images/interacting_with_smart_contract/small/1_view_current_message.png){ loading=lazy width="600" }
     <br>